skydread1/portfolio/src/loicb/server/content/blog/fun-map.md

                       :alt "Logo referencing Aperture Science"}}
 +++
 +++
-## 🔸 Context
+## Context

-The Lasagna stack library [fun-map](https://github.com/robertluo/fun-map) by [@robertluo](https://github.com/robertluo).
-Fun-Map blurs the line between identity, state and function.
+The Lasagna stack library [fun-map](https://github.com/robertluo/fun-map) by [@robertluo](https://github.com/robertluo) blurs the line between identity, state and function.
 As a results, it is a very convenient tool to define `system` in your applications by providing an elegant way to perform associative dependency injections.

-## 🔸 Goal
+## Goal

 In this document, I will show you the benefit of `fun-map`, and especially the `life-cycle-map` as dependency injection system.

-## 🔸 Rational
+## Rational

 ### Managing state

 In any kind of programs, we need to manage the state.
 In Clojure, we want to keep the mutation parts of our code as isolated and minimum as possible.
 The different components of our application such as the db connections, queues or servers for instance are mutating the world and sometimes need each other to do so.
 The talk [Components Just Enough Structure](https://www.youtube.com/watch?v=13cmHf_kt-Q) by Stuart Sierra explains this dependency injection problem very well and provides a Clojure solution to this problem with the library [component](https://github.com/stuartsierra/component).

-Our library to do so is [fun-map](https://github.com/robertluo/fun-map).
-In order to understand why fun-map is very convenient, it is interesting to look at other existing solutions first.
+[fun-map](https://github.com/robertluo/fun-map) is another way of dealing with inter-dependent components.
+In order to understand why `fun-map` is very convenient, it is interesting to look at other existing solutions first.

 ### Component

 Let’s first have a look at existing solution to deal with life cycle management of components in Clojure, especially the Component library which is a very good library to provide a way to define systems.

-#### stuartsierra/component

 In the Clojure word, we have stateful components (atom, channel etc) and we don’t want it to be scattered in our code without any clear way to link them and also know the order of which to start these external resources.